Towards a robust out-of-the-box neural network model for genomic data: Background

 In addition, we approach the existing neural network models with the mindset of a biological or medical user.
 A biological researcher would see the neural network model in an existing publication and then would try to apply a similar model to their own dataset.
 First, we explore how easy it is to replicate the analysis on existing publications.
 Second, by making incremental changes to the model characteristics, we gauge the effect of each model component on the overall performance.

-We learn mainly three things: 1) in multiple instances, we are not able to replicate the performance in existing publications either because data is not available, code is not available, or code is corrupted, incomplete or not well-documented; 2) most of the times the good performance of existing models does not translate to alternative datasets, yet we do encounter some model characteristics (in particular, related to convolutional neural networks) that are generally robust across datasets and that could serve as a potential baseline model -- albeit with modest performance -- to start the prediction process from a user perspective, and 3) we find that accurate prediction is a balancing game between underfitting and overfitting, and that small changes in the architecture can have unpredictable outcomes.
+We learn mainly three things: 1) in multiple instances, we are not able to replicate the performance in existing publications either because data is not available, code is not available, or code is corrupted, incomplete or not well-documented; 2) most of the times the good performance of existing models does not translate to alternative datasets, yet we do encounter some model characteristics that are generally robust across datasets and that could serve as a potential baseline model -- albeit with modest performance -- to start the prediction process from a user perspective, and 3) we find that accurate prediction is a balancing game between underfitting and overfitting, and that small changes in the architecture can have unpredictable outcomes.

 The quest for robust neural network models that could tackle the complexities of biological data (and its intrinsic heterogeneity) is imminent.
 Neural network models cannot be fully applicable in informed patient care, medical or agricultural framework if they cannot guarantee some level of generalization potential given that genomic data are not static but constantly evolving.

-The difficulty of the prediction problem in biology or medicine is such that it would be naive to believe that there will exist an out-of-the-box model that will be fully transferable.
+The difficulty of the prediction problem in biology or medicine is such that it would be naive to believe that there will exist an out-of-the-box model that will be fully transferable (recall the ``No Free Lunch" (NFL) theorem \citep{Wolpert1997}: improved performance over one class of problems is offset by performance over another class).
 Yet, from a user perspective, it is desirable to know if there are certain model characteristics that perform modestly under scrutiny from a variety of different datasets.